 One show, started at 9:00pm.
 Also on the bill: Seventh Seal, Lights Show, Films.

+From July to August, the band played (almost) every Sundays at West Park’s Band Shell in Ann Arbor.
 Ron Miller, bassist of Seventh Seal, obtained the permits to held free rock and roll concerts in West Park through the summer.
-The Seventh Seal, as well as bands like The Prime Movers, Charles Moore's avant jazz group, Billy C. and the Sunshine, the Up, the Roscoe Mitchell Unit from Chicago, and Grateful Dead from San Francisco, took the stand every Sunday afternoon to play for their friends and lovers.
+The Seventh Seal, as well as bands like the Prime Movers, Charles Moore's avant jazz group, Billy C. and the Sunshine, the Up, the Roscoe Mitchell Unit from Chicago, and Grateful Dead from San Francisco, took the stand every Sunday afternoon to play for their friends and lovers.

-Bob Sheff leaves The Prime Movers Blues Band (he will play with The Charging Rhinoceros of Soul, Bob Sheff and his Real Great Band, Carla Bley, The Stooges, and many others, at least until he became a famous avant-garde composer and pianist under the alias of 'Blue' Gene Tyranny) and wasn't replaced.
+In August, the Prime Movers became a four-piece after original member Bob Sheff left them and wasn’t replaced.
+Sheff would eventually played with the Charging Rhinoceros of Soul, Bob Sheff and his Real Great Band, Carla Bley, the Stooges, and many others, at least until he became a famous avant-garde composer and pianist under the alias of ‘Blue’ Gene Tyranny.

 1) Dan Erlewine